MadeOfMagicAndWires/qBit-plugins/README.md

 ### License

-All files are distributed under the GPL licence **except the following files, which are licenced under BSD**:
+All files are distributed under the GPL licence
-+ `engines/yts.py`